8 Best Crypto Wallets in 2022

 If you plan on accumulating or trading a substantial amount of crypto, it’s time to think about getting a crypto wallet — the safest place to store your digital assets.
-It might be surprising that only about 8% of Bitcoin owners are estimated to keep their coins in complete safety and privacy, but given the increasing number and sophistication of hacks, now’s the time to play it safe.
+It might be surprising that only a small percentage of Bitcoin owners are estimated to keep their coins in complete safety and privacy, but given the increasing number and sophistication of hacks, now’s the time to play it safe.

 What Is a Crypto Wallet?

 A crypto wallet keeps users’ public and private keys while providing an easy-to-use interface to manage crypto balances.
 However, before you choose a crypto wallet, it’s important to know whether it’s hot or cold.

 The main difference between hot wallets and cold wallets is that hot wallets are virtual and connect to the internet, whereas cold wallets are often contained in USB sticks or thumb drives, which means that they can be stored in a locked drawer or safe.
 Due to the virtual nature of hot wallets, they are more accessible to hackers and, therefore, less safe than cold wallets.

 Hot wallets are also more convenient when it comes to transferring crypto during trades or cashing out, whereas cold wallets are more practical for those who plan to buy and hold cryptocurrency.

 Finally, hot wallets usually don’t cost anything to maintain, while cold wallets require you to purchase hardware.

 Depending on your needs and your level of crypto-fluency, some wallets might be better suited for you.